y336shen719/RAG_Interview_Project_System/README.md

 ### https://ryan-shen-rag-based-interview-assistant.streamlit.app/

-For security and controlled access, the application is password-protected.
+For security and controlled access, the application is **password-protected*.

-If you are interested in trying the system, please feel free to contact me directly to request access credentials.
+If you are interested in trying the system, please feel free to contact me directly to *request access credentials*.

 ------------------------------------------------------------------------